Future Boy Conan: Story

 The story begins in July 2008, during a time when mankind is faced with the threat of extinction.
 A devastating war fought with ultra-magnetic weapons far greater than anything seen earlier brings about a post-apocalyptic world, resulting in several earthquakes and tsunamis.
 The Earth is thrown off its axis, its crust rocked by massive movements, and the continents are torn completely apart and sink deep below the sea.

-An attempt by a group of people to flee to outer space failed, with their spaceships being forced back to earth and crashing on a small desert and dry island.
+An attempt by a group of people to flee to outer space failed, with their spaceships being forced back on Earth and crashing on a small desert and dry island.
 Although initially desperate, the survivors discover that the crash landing has opened a freshwater well, and gradually life returns to the island.
 The crew members of the spaceship gradually settle on what they call 'Remnant Island' and they lead a simple and happy life as an extended family.
-A new baby, Conan, is eventually born within the community in October 2010.
+A new baby, Conan, is eventually born within the community in October 2016.

 Year after year the older survivors die off in their isolation and unaware of the sort of humanity beyond the small island, until the only people left are Conan and his adoptive grandfather.
 One day Conan finds on the beach a young girl named Lana, the first stranger and person of his own age whom he had ever known.
 Lana was raised on another surviving island called High Harbor, where a simple society has re-developed in close contact with the nature.
 She has ended up on Conan's island while trying to escape from abduction by the crew of the Barracuda, a sailing ship from the leftover of the old world, Industria.
 Industria is in desperate need of energy, having barely managed to continue its highly industrialized economy through careful husbandry of a backup nuclear reactor, and devolving into a caste-based dystopia.
-The main resource of highly concentrated orbital-based solar power has become unavailable after the disappearance of Lana's grandfather, Dr. Rao, who has absconded after the war in order to avoid further military usage of his research: a power that could rebuild the world, but was also the weapon bringing humanity on the brink of apocalypse during the last conflict.
+The main resource of highly concentrated orbital-based solar power has become unavailable after the disappearance of Lana's grandfather, Dr. Lao, who has gone into hiding after the war in order to avoid further military usage of his research: a power that could rebuild the world, but which was also the weapon that brought humanity to the brink of apocalypse during the last conflict.